EasyMapper/EasyMapper/README.md

 }
 ```

-In this example, EasyMapper effortlessly handles the mapping of properties from a `User` object to a `UserView` object, ensuring a seamless transfer of data.
+In this example, EasyMapper effortlessly manages property mapping from a `User` object to a `UserView` object, guaranteeing a smooth data transfer process.
+With EasyMapper, you can reap the advantages of effortless object mapping, irrespective of whether your object is structured as a class or a record.

 ## Requirements